simple-icons/simple-icons/CONTRIBUTING.md

 * Be scaled to fit the viewbox, while preserving the icon's original proportions.
   * This means the icon should be touching at least two sides of the viewbox.
 * Be vertically and horizontally centered.
-* Contain one single line with no whitespace.
+* Be minified to a single line with no formatting.
 * Contain only one single path.
 * Not contain extraneous attributes.
   * This includes: `width`, `height`, `fill`, `stroke`, `clip`, `font`, etc.